misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Scheduling

 First, let's consider how our Lambda can be triggered.
 One way is with SNS notifications.
-Fortunately, AWS publishes new AMI information as SNS topics.
+Thankfully, AWS publishes new AMI information as SNS topics.
 Check the [official docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS-AMI-SubscribeTopic.html) to find the Amazon SNS Topic ARN for your region.
 I use `us-east-2` in this guide.

 > We subscribe to the topic for our region and add our Lambda function as an endpoint, which will allow us to add it as a trigger in the designer.